 But you may be wondering if you’re experiencing infertility.
 The idea can be scary, but the good news is that there’s a lot you can do about it if you have information on your side.

-Below, we explain what infertility means, some common signs and causes of fertility issues, and when to consider fertility testing and possible treatment.
+Below, we explain what infertility means, some common signs of fertility issues and the possible causes, and when to consider fertility testing and possible treatment.

 What does infertility mean?